casact/chainladder-python/README.md

 ### The API
-We've adopted as much of the pandas API for accessing/manipulating data structures in the package, and scikit-learn for the model fitting routines.
+We've adopted as much of the pandas API for accessing/manipulating data structures in the package as possible.
+For fitting actuarial models, the scikit-learn API was adopted.
 The goal here is to allow an actuary already versed in these tools to easily pick up this package.

 ## Installation